When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

 \subsection{Communication randomness and structure}

-We first investigate whether different communication conditions exhibit detectable structures or are associated with purely random outputs.
-Table \ref{tab:randomness} reports three normalized entropy measures: Shannon, $S=-\sum_{i=1}^m p(x_i)\log(p(x_i))$; min-entropy, $M=\log\left(1/\max_i p(x_i) \right) < \text{S} $; Rényi-2 (or collision entropy), $R2= -\log\sum_{i=1}^m p^2(x_i)$.
-Here, $x_i$ is one among all numerical messages exchanged under each communication condition, separately for each game.
-For ${\text{S, M, R2}} \in[0,1]$, values closer to $1$ indicate higher entropy and therefore greater randomness, while values closer to $0$ indicate lower entropy and more structured, predictable sequences.
-From R2 to S to M, each measure increasingly weighs all events with a non-zero probability more equally, providing nuances about the structure of the messages.
-For a given game and communication type, entropy is computed by aggregating all messages produced by both agents across all runs, resulting in 3,000 individual numbers per condition in the one-shot setting, and an equivalent aggregation across all rounds and repetitions in the repeated setting.
+We measure message randomness using R\'enyi-2 (collision) entropy $H_2 = -\log \sum_{i=1}^{m} p^2(x_i)$, Shannon entropy $H = -\sum_{i=1}^{m} p(x_i)\log p(x_i)$, and min-entropy $H_{\min} = -\log \max_i p(x_i)$, computed over the distribution of numerical messages $x_i$ under each communication type and game.
+Here, $x_i$ is one among all numerical messages exchanged under each communication type, separately for each game.
+All entropy measures are scaled by the maximum entropy $\log m$, attained under a uniform distribution over $m$ symbols, to lie in $[0,1]$.
+For ${\text{R2, S, M}} \in[0,1]$, values closer to $1$ indicate higher entropy and therefore greater randomness, while values closer to $0$ indicate lower entropy and more structured, predictable sequences.
+For each game and communication type, entropies are computed by aggregating all messages produced by both agents across all runs, yielding 3,000 individual numbers per condition in the one-shot setting, and an equivalent aggregation across all rounds and repetitions in the repeated setting.

-From a game-theoretic perspective, entropy can be interpreted as a measure of how strongly agents’ actions are constrained by strategic incentives rather than behaving as unconstrained mixed strategies; lower entropy reflects structured, incentive-driven behaviour, while higher entropy is consistent with near-uniform mixing induced by misaligned incentives or noisy communication \cite{fujimoto2024game}.

-From Table \ref{tab:randomness}, we see that externally injected random numbers (R) achieve entropy values very close to the theoretical maximum across all games, metrics, and interaction regimes, both in one-shot and repeated play -- this is expected, as these sequences are generated independently of the agents’ reasoning processes.
-LLM-generated random outputs (LR) also exhibit high entropies in all settings, but remain consistently below those of R. This gap persists across games and entropy measures: while these sequences appear largely random, they nonetheless retain some mild residual structure induced by the model’s generative process.
-Notably, this effect is stable across one-shot and repeated interactions, suggesting that repetition alone does not eliminate this residual regularity.
+Table \ref{tab:entropy_merged} reports the results.
+From a game-theoretic perspective, entropy here should be interpreted at the level of the communication channel rather than at the level of strategies or actions.
+Since we measure entropy over the distribution of numerical messages, it captures how strongly the \textit{symbolic output} is structured, rather than how agents mix over strategic choices.
+Lower entropy indicates that agents repeatedly reuse a restricted subset of numerical symbols, suggesting structured signalling induced by strategic interaction, while higher entropy corresponds to more diffuse use of the available symbol space, consistent with weak coordination pressure or noise in the message generation process \cite{fujimoto2024game}.